Albluca/rRoma/README.md

 tictoc::toc()
 ```

-Let us have a look at the overexpressed genesets for using the fixed center
+Let us have a look at the overdispersed genesets for using the fixed center

 ``` r
 Plot.Genesets(RomaData = DataWU.FC,